Inference from Sampling with Response Probabilities Estimated via Calibration: Introduction

-The first approach is studied in depth in \cite{kim:kim:07}.
-The paper develops asymptotic properties of the NWA estimator under a general response model.
-Two main results of the paper are: 1) the NWA estimator with response probabilities estimated via MLE is asymptotically equivalent to an unbiased estimator and 2) a gain in efficiency is obtained when estimating the response probabilities via MLE as compared to the estimator with the true response probabilities.
+The first approach is studied in depth in \cite{kim:kim:07}, which presents asymptotic properties of the NWA estimator under a general response model.
+Two main results of their paper are: 1) the NWA estimator with response probabilities estimated via MLE is asymptotically equivalent to an unbiased estimator and 2) a gain in efficiency is obtained when estimating the response probabilities via MLE as compared to the estimator with the true response probabilities.
 The second result was also shown by \cite{bea:05a} under the logistic regression model.

+The second approach can be divided into two levels: calibration at the sample level and calibration at the population level.
+The NWA estimator obtained when the response probabilities are estimated via calibration at the sample level is a particular case of the propensity-score-adjustment estimator of \cite{kim:rid:12}.
+These authors develop the asymptotic properties of this estimator in a theoretical framework different from that considered in \cite{kim:kim:07}.
+This estimator is also considered in \cite{ian:mil:fol:1991} which focuses on practical aspects of NWA estimation with calibration at the sample level.
+It does not provide any theory.

+The main goal of both approaches is to reduce the nonresponse bias and, if possible, the variance of population estimators.
+The second approach, calibration, also ensures consistency between estimated and known population totals.
+This is not the case of the first approach, MLE.
+However, the second approach, i.e., direct estimation of the response probabilities via calibration, called \emph{one-step approach}, is sometimes criticized as it tends to yield biased estimates when the response model is misspecified \citep{haz:les:16}.
+An alternative consists of first estimating the response probability via MLE and then applying calibration to ensure consistency between estimated and known totals.
+This alternative is called \emph{two-step approach}.
+The reader may refer to \cite{haz:les:16} and \cite{haz:bea:17:weights:review}, p.222, for a discussion of the one- and two-step approaches.